The Coronavirus Job Retention Scheme came to an end on 30 September 2021 but HMRC's compliance activity is continuing.

 Where issues may arise is where the guidance was not as prescriptive as the Direction(s) and therefore strictly, it is the text of the Direction that gives the correct amount of the claim.
 If this differs from the calculation based on the guidance, our understanding is that in these cases HMRC will be prepared to review affected cases and consider whether it is appropriate to request repayment of any over-claim where the guidance was incorrect.
 Members who have clients in this position should atttechnical [at] att.org.uk (subject: CJRS%20Overclaim%20penalties) (let us know).

 Further guidance and interaction with obligations under PCRT

-Further guidance on the treatment and corrective action necessary in relation to errors regarding the coronavirus job retention scheme which will eventually be incorporated into PCRT is available here.
+Further guidance on the treatment and corrective action necessary in relation to errors regarding the coronavirus job retention scheme which has been incorporated in PCRT is available here.

 Over recent months we have been working with HMRC to identify common scenarios in the calculation of CJRS grants, and whether they give rise to errors which require correction.
 HMRC have now provided us with the attached guidance, which we are sharing on their behalf.